On the singular sheaves in the fine Simpson moduli spaces of 1-dimensional sheaves supported on plane quartics: Introduction

-In this note we study the codimension of $M'$ in the case of $M=M_{4m+a}(\P_2)$, $\gcd(4, a)=1$, i.~e., for the fine Simpson moduli spaces, which consist entirely of stable points and parameterize the isomorphism classes of sheaves.
+In this note we study the subvariety of singular sheaves in the case of $M=M_{4m+a}(\P_2)$, $\gcd(4, a)=1$, i.~e., for the fine Simpson moduli spaces, which consist entirely of stable points and parameterize the isomorphism classes of sheaves.
+As already mentioned above, it is enough to consider the case $a=-1$.

 In~\cite{LePotier} it has been shown that $M$ is a smooth projective variety of dimension $17$.
 The main result of the paper is the following statement. \begin{pr} Let $M$ be the Simpson moduli space of semi-stable sheaves with Hilbert polynomial $P(m)=4m+a$, $\gcd(4, a)=1$.
 Let $M'\subset M$ be the subvariety of singular sheaves.
-Then \( \codim_M M'=2. \) \end{pr}
+Then $M'$ is a singular (path-)connected subvariety of codimension $2$. \end{pr}